Work together, no matter where the team’s location is.

 7. Difference in Time Zones

 Varying time zones lead to issues in communication.
-To build a distributed team, pre-emptive scheduling of meetings are needed so that the time is convenient both for the manager and the teams.
+Pre-emptive scheduling of meetings is needed to build a distributed team so that it is convenient both for the manager and the teams.

 Read our trending article to know how you can overcome the time zone difference and get the best out of remote-software-development-team